Pace (min/km)

 Use this calculator for training planning and comparisons.
 For health decisions, consult a qualified professional.

-These are the core formulas and logic rules used by this calculator.
+These are the formulas, assumptions, and screening limits used by this body or fitness calculator.

-Quick definitions for common terms used in this calculator.
+Quick definitions for body and fitness terms used on this page.

 Pace